Code of Practice

 Graduates will not advise clients on any problems other than behavioural ones and will avoid giving advice about nutrition, physical problems and so on.
 The only exceptions to this will be where graduates already hold an appropriate qualification (e.g. Master Saddler) and graduates should notify the NAC of these other qualifications.

 Under no circumstances will a graduate recommend euthanasia or re-homing of the animal without referring the case back to the veterinary surgeon and informing the NAC.

 Graduates will not make statements that are contrary to the Code of Practice, that imply unique or one-of-a-kind abilities intended to create a false or unjustified expectation of results.
 They will not make representations through sensationalism, exaggeration or superficiality.

-Graduates must agree to abide by Data Protection and Confidentiality laws.
+UK graduates must agree to abide by Data Protection and Confidentiality laws.
 It is the responsibility of the individual graduate to ensure they keep up to date with the most current local legislation and comply with it.

 Graduates will commit to undertaking continual professional development (CPD) with the NAC annually in order to keep up-to-date with developments in behavioural science.

 Wherever possible, a graduate will only work with an animal that has recently been examined by a vet so as to rule out the possibility of ill health as a cause of behavioural problems.

 Where necessary, a graduate will work in tandem with a vet, recognising that by law, the vet at all times remains responsible for the health and welfare of the animal.

 Graduates will keep the welfare of the animal uppermost in their minds at all times.